-A deep blue, viscous oil steam distilled from the flowering heads of the German Chamomile plant.
+A green/blue aqua coloured, viscous oil steam distilled from the flowering heads of the German Chamomile plant.

 Chamomilla recutita Flower Oil